-Prerequisite: CE 332.
-The student must have a working knowledge of structural analysis including determinate and indeterminate beams and frames.
-Primary objectives include the following: to acquaint the student with the properties of concrete and steel and with the behavior of reinforced concrete as a structural material; also, to develop methods for the design of reinforced concrete structural members such as beams, slabs, footings, and columns.
-Both ultimate strength design and working stress method will be studied.
+Prerequisite: CE 332 and CE260.
+A working knowledge of structural analysis including determinate and indeterminate beams and frames is essential.
+Primary objectives include the following: to acquaint the student with the properties of concrete and steel and with the behavior of reinforced concrete as a structural material; also to develop methods for the design of reinforced concrete structural members such as beams, slabs, columns and footings using the ultimate strength design concept.

 Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
 Cheating is strictly prohibited and devalues the degree that you are working on.
-As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.
+As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at:

+http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.

 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
-If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu"
+If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu